Chongqing: Provisional wartime capital of the Republic of China

+View of Chongqing, circa 1900–1930, showing the city's characteristic hillside urban landscape along the Yangtze River.

 During and after the Second Sino-Japanese War, from November 1937 to May 1946, it was Generalissimo Chiang Kai-shek's provisional capital.
 After the General and remaining army had lived there for a time following their retreat in 1938 from the previous capital of Wuhan, it was formally declared the second capital city (陪都 (péidū, p'ei2-tu1)) on 6 September 1940.
 After Britain, the United States, and other Allies entered the war in Asia in December 1941, one of the Allies' deputy commanders of operations in Southeast Asia (Southeast Asia Command SEAC), Joseph Stilwell, was based in the city.

+Church buildings in Chongqing, 1941.
+The foreground structure is a Methodist Episcopal Mission church.

 The city was also visited by Lord Louis Mountbatten, the Supreme Commander of SEAC which was itself headquartered in Sri Lanka.
 Chiang Kai Shek as Supreme Commander in China worked closely with Stilwell.
 From 1938 to 1943, the city suffered from continuous massive bombing campaigns of the Imperial Japanese Navy and Army Air Forces; battles of which were fought entirely by the Chinese Air Force squadrons and anti-aircraft artillery units.
 Many lives were saved by the air-raid shelters which took advantage of the mountainous terrain.
 Chongqing was acclaimed to be the "City of Heroes" due to the indomitable spirits of its people as well as their contributions and sacrifices during the war.
-Many factories and universities were relocated from eastern China and ultimately to Chongqing during years of setbacks in the war, transforming this city from inland port to a heavily industrialized city.
+Many factories and universities were relocated from eastern China and ultimately to Chongqing during years of setbacks in the war, transforming this city from an inland port to a heavily industrialized city.

 Chinese Civil War

 After World War II ended, Chongqing became one of the last refuges of the Nationalist Kuomintang government on the Chinese mainland during the Chinese Civil War.
-Following the Yangtze River Crossing campaign, the KMT capital of Nanjing was conquered by the Communists in 23 April.
+Following the Yangtze River Crossing campaign, the KMT capital of Nanjing was conquered by the Communists on 23 April.
 The KMT decamped first to Guangzhou, then Chongqing.
 Chongqing served as the KMT capital until late November 1949, when the Nationalist KMT government withdrew from the city by air.